You know that feeling when you come back from a trip and think, Wow, I need a vacation to recover from my vacation? Yeah, I’ve been there.

 For years, I thought traveling meant squeezing in as much as possible – seeing every famous landmark, following a packed itinerary, and trying to “make the most” of my time.
 But the truth is that approach left me exhausted rather than happy.
 Now, I plan my trips differently – not by being totally spontaneous (because, honestly, unexpected situations stress me out a lot) but by finding a balance between structure and flexibility.

-My boyfriend and I usually have a list of places we’d like to visit, but we decide each day on the spot what to do.
+I usually have a list of places I’d like to visit, but I decide each day on the spot what to do.
 Restaurants?
-We almost never plan those in advance.
-Most of the time, we check Google Maps at the last moment or rely on his pre-researched list from Tripadvisor – always making sure the places are either local favorites or a mix of locals and tourists (but never just a tourist trap).
-This way, we enjoy the experience without feeling rushed or overwhelmed.
+I almost never plan those in advance.
+Most of the time, I check Google Maps at the last moment or rely on a short list I’ve saved from Tripadvisor – always making sure the places are either local favorites or a mix of locals and tourists (but never just a tourist trap).
+This way, I enjoy the experience without feeling rushed or overwhelmed.

 So, let’s cut to the chase – here’s how I plan my trips to maximize joy, stay organized, and actually enjoy the journey.

-Some people have a bucket list of dream destinations, but my boyfriend and I?
-We keep things a bit more flexible.
-When we start planning a trip, we don’t just pick a random spot – we consider a few key factors:
+Some people have a bucket list of dream destinations, but I keep things a bit more flexible.
+When I start planning a trip, I don’t just pick a random spot – I consider a few key factors:

-• how we want to get there (plane or train, never by car because I refuse to drive and my boyfriend doesn’t have a license),
+- how I want to get there (plane or train, never by car because I prefer not to drive on trips),

-Since we usually plan about a month in advance, we also look at what kind of weather and crowds we might be dealing with.
+Since I usually plan about a month in advance, I also look at what kind of weather and crowds I might be dealing with.

-But for us, the real question isn’t where do we want to go? – it’s what kind of experience do we want to have?
-We love places that feel authentic, where we can be surrounded by locals instead of getting trapped in a tourist bubble.
+But for me, the real question isn’t where do I want to go? – it’s what kind of experience do I want to have?
+I love places that feel authentic, where I can be surrounded by locals instead of getting trapped in a tourist bubble.

 A perfect example?
 Ischia.
-This small island in southern Italy isn’t as famous as nearby Capri, but that’s exactly why we love it.
-We had visited a few times for day trips, but one summer, we decided to skip Naples entirely and spend a whole week there instead.
+This small island in southern Italy isn’t as famous as nearby Capri, but that’s exactly why I love it.
+I had visited a few times for day trips, but one summer, I decided to skip Naples entirely and spend a whole week there instead.
 It was the best decision.

-That’s the kind of travel we aim for – not just seeing a place but actually experiencing it.
+That’s the kind of travel I aim for – not just seeing a place but actually experiencing it.

 I love structure.
 I like knowing what to expect.
 Unexpected situations?
 Not really my thing.
 But when it comes to travel, I’ve learned that some flexibility actually makes the experience way more enjoyable.

-That doesn’t mean we go completely unplanned – far from it.
-We always have a general idea of places we want to visit, but we don’t lock ourselves into a rigid schedule.
-Instead of planning every hour of every day, we decide on the day what we feel like doing.
-Some days, we’re up early and ready to explore.
+That doesn’t mean I go completely unplanned – far from it.
+I always have a general idea of places I want to visit, but I don’t lock myself into a rigid schedule.
+Instead of planning every hour of every day, I decide on the day what I feel like doing.
+Some days, I’m up early and ready to explore.
 Other days?
-We slow things down.
+I slow things down.

 I’ve realized that after a couple of days of sightseeing, I need a reset.
 That means waking up late, getting in a workout (yes, even on vacation – my workouts go where I go), and heading to a local café for coffee and cake.
-Then, we just wander – taking photos of less-known spots, browsing souvenir shops for gifts, and checking out pastry shops for something sweet to bring home.
-If we’re at the beach, I switch into full relaxation mode: lying in the sun with a book while my boyfriend swims and pretends to be a dolphin.
+Then, I just wander – taking photos of less-known spots, browsing souvenir shops for gifts, and checking out pastry shops for something sweet to bring home.
+If I’m at the beach, I switch into full relaxation mode: lying in the sun with a book while other people swim and enjoy the water nearby.

-Because we don’t over-plan, we also get to enjoy spontaneous experiences – like last year, when we went to Seville for my birthday and decided on the spot to take a train to Córdoba for the day.
-We explored the Alcázar, visited a mosque-turned-cathedral called Catedral de Nuestra Señora de la Asunción, and ended up at a seafood tapas restaurant that was so good people were constantly waiting in line to get in.
+Because I don’t over-plan, I also get to enjoy spontaneous experiences – like last year, when I went to Seville for my birthday and decided on the spot to take a train to Córdoba for the day.
+I explored the Alcázar, visited a mosque-turned-cathedral called Catedral de Nuestra Señora de la Asunción, and ended up at a seafood tapas restaurant that was so good people were constantly waiting in line to get in.
 Easily one of my best days in Spain.

 This balance between structure and flexibility takes the pressure off.
-We get to enjoy what we planned but also leave room for the unexpected, good kind of surprises – without the stress of a packed itinerary.
+I get to enjoy what I planned but also leave room for the unexpected, good kind of surprises – without the stress of a packed itinerary.

 I love LOVE visiting new places, but I don’t want to feel like I’m just ticking off a list of “must-see” attractions.
 The truth is, famous landmarks are great, but they rarely give you a true feel of a place.
 What I enjoy most is experiencing a destination as it really is, not just how it’s presented to tourists.

-That’s why my boyfriend and I always try to stay where locals live, eat where locals eat, and do things that locals actually do.
+That’s why I always try to stay where locals live, eat where locals eat, and do things that locals actually do.
 It’s not about avoiding tourist spots entirely.
-We still visit some, especially if they’re historically or culturally significant, but we never want to be in a place that feels designed just for tourists.
+I still visit some, especially if they’re historically or culturally significant, but I never want to be in a place that feels designed just for tourists.

-Another time, when we first visited Ischia for a day trip, we decided to have a beach day like some of the locals.
-That meant skipping the bagni (local beach establishments) and instead laying our towels on the rocky formations at the foot of the castle.
+Another time, when I first visited Ischia for a day trip, I decided to have a beach day like some of the locals.
+That meant skipping the bagni (local beach establishments) and instead laying my towel on the rocky formations at the foot of the castle.

 Was it comfortable?
 Not at all – because, well, rocks aren’t exactly known for their softness.
-But my boyfriend absolutely loved it because he could jump straight into the water and swim near the castle, something that wouldn’t have been possible at a typical beach club.
 It wasn’t the most relaxing sunbathing experience for me, but it definitely made for a unique and very local beach day.

 The same goes for activities.
-When we visited Capri, we could have followed the typical tourist route – just like my mom did when she traveled to Italy with my stepdad (can you believe that?).
+When I visited Capri, I could have followed the typical tourist route – just like my mom did when she traveled to Italy with my stepdad (can you believe that?).
 They completely missed the true beauty of the island!
 Most visitors take a bus to the shopping district, join a packed cave tour, or rent an overpriced boat to see the famous Faraglioni rock formations.
-Instead, we took the hiking trails.
+Instead, I took the hiking trails.
 And let me tell you, it was the best decision ever.
-We saw a completely different side of Capri – quiet, scenic, and with zero tourists around.
+I saw a completely different side of Capri – quiet, scenic, and with zero tourists around.
 The views?
 Stunning.
-We even found a perfect spot to take photos of the Faraglioni without having to battle through a crowd.
+I even found a perfect spot to take photos of the Faraglioni without having to battle through a crowd.

-Finding these experiences takes some research, and luckily, that’s where my boyfriend shines.
-He has a PhD in Tourism (yes, really), so researching travel is second nature to him.
-Plus, being Italian, he knows how to find info from local sources that aren’t just written for tourists.
-We also rely on Airbnb hosts, who often give us the best tips: where to eat, hidden corners to visit, and small details about local sights that only locals would know.
+Finding these experiences takes some research, and luckily, I actually enjoy that part now.
+I use local blogs, Italian sources, Google Maps, and tips from Airbnb hosts to find spots that aren’t just written for tourists.
+Hosts often give the best suggestions: where to eat, hidden corners to visit, and small details about local sights that only locals would know.

-Of course, some tourist attractions are worth seeing, and we don’t skip them just to be different.
-But for us, the real joy of travel isn’t just about seeing famous places – it’s about experiencing authentic places.
+Of course, some tourist attractions are worth seeing, and I don’t skip them just to be different.
+But for me, the real joy of travel isn’t just about seeing famous places – it’s about experiencing authentic places.

 For me, food isn’t just something you eat when you travel – it’s an experience.
 It tells you more about a place than any guidebook ever could.
 The flavors, the way it’s served, where people gather to eat.
 It all adds to the feeling of being there.